Builders-we-are/2025-Goals/readme.md

     - pushing/pulling
     - Cloning a repository
     - Other Github functions

-  [Publish a minimum of two articles on Projects you developed on preferred platform]
+  [Publish a minimum of two articles on Projects you developed on a preferred platform]

 </details>